 State Coordinator

-In April 2018, a few of us formed a QOVF group in North Dakota; I became the Group Leader.
+In April 2018, a few of us formed a QOVF group in North Dakota where I became the Group Leader.
 There were only two QOVF groups in ND when we formed, both located in the southeast corner.
-Through our group’s exposure, QOVF quickly became known in the area, so I was asked if I would assume the role of eastern District Coordinator.
-We now have five QOVF groups across the State of North Dakota!
+Through our group’s exposure, QOVF quickly became known in the area, so I was asked if I would assume the role of eastern District Coordinator, which within a year or so changed to the State Coordinator position.
+I was also our group’s leader until 2025 when I convinced another member to take over that position.
+I remain a co-leader for our local group.
+I am proud to say we now have eight QOVF groups across the State of North Dakota!